Guide for bereaved family members

 When someone dies in Scotland, a death certificate is normally issued by a doctor and the person can then be buried or cremated.

 COPFS investigates all sudden, suspicious and unexplained deaths.
 This includes the sudden, suspicious and unexplained deaths of children.
-This means that doctors need to report these deaths to us.
-In these cases, a doctor cannot issue a death certificate without the agreement of COPFS.
-Once the death has been reported to us, an investigation will be carried out
+This means that these deaths need to be reported to us, and a doctor cannot issue a death certificate without our agreement.
+When the death is reported by a doctor, we will discuss what happened with them.
+Our investigations usually find that the death was due to natural causes.
+Often, we can agree with the doctor that a death certificate can be issued and that nothing needs to be investigated.

 The coronavirus (COVID-19) pandemic is having a significant impact on the investigation of deaths.
 See Coronavirus (COVID-19) information for more information.